-Playground fencing has a number of benefits, ranging from the psychological benefits for children of having a designated play area through to the practical benefits of gates and railings improving safety.
+Playground fencing has several benefits, ranging from the psychological benefits for children of having a designated play area to the practical benefits of gates and railings improving safety.
 It’s important to consider RoSPA guidelines, however, when choosing the right fencing for a playground.

-RoSPA make use of EN 1176 play equipment standard guidelines when assessing fences and railings for suitability.
+RoSPA makes use of EN 1176 play equipment standard guidelines when assessing fences and railings for suitability.

-Another recommendation RoSPA make is that where possible, investment in the best quality materials is made during installation.
-If this is done initially it can minimise the requirement for such regular ongoing maintenance and can mitigate the need for frequent repairs.
+Another recommendation RoSPA makes is that investment in the best quality materials is made during installation.
+If this is done initially, it can minimise the requirement for regular ongoing maintenance and mitigate the need for frequent repairs.

-It’s also important to consider any environmental constraints that may limit one’s option when it comes to choosing proper fencing.
+It’s also important to consider any environmental constraints that may limit one’s options when choosing proper fencing.
 For example, a play area on a piece of “common land” may not be able to have any fencing at all.
-Metal fencing may be unsuitable for use in a rural wooded playground, while wooden fencing may not be durable enough to withstand the expected vandalism of a more densely populated area.
+Likewise, metal fencing may be unsuitable for use in a rural wooded playground.
+In contrast, wooden fencing may not be durable enough to withstand the expected vandalism of a more densely populated area.

-If you’re looking for the right fencing panels for a playground, it’s important that you choose to purchase it from fencing experts.
+If you’re looking for the right fencing panels for a playground, you must choose to purchase them from fencing experts.
 At Zaun, for example, we can offer you bow top playground fencing that is RoSPA compliant.
-We have taken the guidelines into account from the design stage, which means you can be assured of complete compliance.
+In addition, we have taken the guidelines into account from the design stage, which means you can be assured of complete compliance.

 Our bow top playground fencing has other benefits to offer besides being RoSPA compliant.
 It’s an attractive design, offering excellent visibility, and can be bolted down, installed directly into the ground, or up against a wall.
 With durable vandal-resistant design, off-set hinges to eliminate finger trapping, and the availability to be installed on a flat or stepped surface, it makes the ideal playground fencing solution.